Object Lessons for Sunday School

 Visual concrete images are like mental anchors that lodge in listeners’ memories and remain there for weeks, months, years, or even a lifetime.
 Consequently, if you tie your lesson’s main truths to an object lesson or Visual Anchor, they too can be remembered for a lifetime.
 The better you design the anchor, the longer it will stick in listeners’ memories.

-To learn more about Object lessons for Sunday school, see chapter 5 in Teaching Them To Obey 2: The 7 Ingredients That Make Sunday School Lessons . . .
-Transformational.
+To learn more about Object lessons for Sunday school, see chapter 5 in Teaching to Transform Not Inform 2: How to Teach a Transformational Sunday School Lesson...STEP-BY-STEP.

 Object lessons for Sunday school